Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

 \subsection{Phragm\'{e}n's Variance-Minimizing Rule as an Extension of the \sainte}

 We now turn to the \sainte.
-Since the \sainte is the divisor method based on $(1,3,5,\ldots)$, \thmref{thm:owa-divisor} implies that it is induced by the $w$-based OWA rule with weight sequence $(1, \nicefrac{1}{3}, \nicefrac{1}{5}, \ldots)$.\footnote{The fact that the variant of PAV based on $(1, \nicefrac{1}{3}, \nicefrac{1}{5}, \ldots)$ reduces to the \sainte in the party-list setting is also stated (without proof) by \citet{Pere16a}.} However, this is not the only multiwinner rule inducing the \sainte.
+Since the \sainte is the divisor method based on $(1,3,5,\ldots)$, \thmref{thm:owa-divisor} implies that it is induced by the Thiele rule with weight sequence $(1, \nicefrac{1}{3}, \nicefrac{1}{5}, \ldots)$.\footnote{The fact that the Thiele rule based on weight sequence $(1, \nicefrac{1}{3}, \nicefrac{1}{5}, \ldots)$ induces the \sainte in the party-list setting is also stated (without proof) by \citet{Pere16a} and \citet{BKP17a}.} However, this is not the only multiwinner rule inducing the \sainte.
 Recall that \varP is the variant of Phragm\'{e}n's load-balancing methods that minimizes the variance of the loads.

 \begin{theorem} The apportionment method induced by \varP coincides with the \sainte. \end{theorem}

 \begin{proof} \citet{Sain10a} and \citet{Owen21a} have shown that the \sainte selects exactly those seat distributions $x$ minimizing